MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

     - larger logs = longer recovery, but it also depends on row sizes, database size, workload
     - are there cases when recovery is impossible? during DDL, .FRM file is not atomic
   - how innodb checks and uses the binary log during recovery
-  - the recovery threads -- transactions are replayed w/o mysql threads, so they look different
+  - the recovery threads---transactions are replayed w/o mysql threads, so they look different

 - InnoDB's I/O Behavior and File Management